 I have no right to do so.

-So SpikeDislike3 launched, and it performed ok, and the pirates got their mitts on it, but generally people seemed to enjoy it.
+So SpikeDislike3 launched, and it performed ok, (20 or so Sales!
+Wowie!!) and the pirates got their mitts on it, but generally people seemed to enjoy it.

 Then a user on Twitter pointed out to me that my game was being sold on the Amazon store.

 ..
 The Amazon store?!
 I didn't put it on the Amazon store!?